First published October 14, 2007. Updated February 4, 2021.

 The numerous interconnecting roads and trails of the eastern Santa Monica Mountains can be combined to create trail runs ranging from a few miles to marathon length or more.

-The shortest run in the Garapito series is the 7.5 mile course described in the post Christmas Berry.
-Somewhat longer and more strenuous is the 12.2 mile course down to Trippet Ranch that is described in Musch Trail Mule Deer.
+The shortest run in the Garapito series is the 7.5 mile Garapito Loop.
+Somewhat longer and more strenuous is the 12+ mile Trippet Ranch Loop.
 A very demanding run in the series is an approximately 26 mile route out to Saddle Peak and back.
-Additional variations are possible — the popular run out to Parker Mesa Overlook and back tacks on about 6 miles to any of these routes.
+The popular run out to Parker Mesa Overlook and back tacks on about 6 miles to any of these routes.

 Below are links to 3D, interactive views of GPS tracks of some of the Garapito Series trail runs from the Top of Reseda.
 The scene can be zoomed, tilted, rotated and panned.
 Placemark and track locations are approximate and subject to errors.

 Trippet Ranch Loop Plus Temescal Peak (14 miles)

 Trippet Ranch Loop Plus Parker Mesa Overlook (18.6 miles)

 Trailer Canyon – Trippet Ranch Loop (17.2 miles)

 These are just a few of the many variations that are possible.